pdmade/pdmade-stack/src/pages/index.md

   - title: Search Engine Optimization
     content: I follow SEO best practices and know how to keep your site fast and crawlable, keeping the search engines happy.
-  - title: Server Management
-    content: I help to keep your web servers and domains up-to-date and speedy.
-  - title: Online Advertising
-    content: I'll work to optimize your paid search campaigns and online listings for maximum impact.
 - type: testimonialsblock
   template: testimonialsblock
   title: Testimonials